AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 ### Group Students into 4 Groups : `group`

 Groups students into 4 study groups based on their grades.
-Their study group will then be displayed as a tag.
+Their study group will then be displayed as a tag, eg: `Studygroup1`

 Format: `group`

-Examples:
-* `group` groups all students into 4 study groups based on their grades.
+* The algorithm sorts students by grades and assigns them to groups in a zig-zag pattern:

 <box type="tip" seamless>

-**Tip:** The algorithm sorts students by grades and assigns them to groups in a zig-zag pattern:

-The first student(weakest) goes into Group 1, the second into Group 2, the third into Group 3, the forth into Group 4, the fifth back to Group 4, the sixth into group 3, and so on.
-This ensures a balanced mix of students in each group.
+**How does `group` work:** The first student (lowest grades) goes into Group 1, the second into Group 2, the third into Group 3, the forth into Group 4, the fifth back to Group 4, the sixth into group 3, and so on.
+This ensures a fair and balanced mix of students in each group.

 </box>

-**Note:** The system will automatically recalculate and reassign study groups (ie. Their Studygroup tags will be updated) to maintain balance and fairness in these 2 cases:
+* The system will automatically recalculate and reassign study groups (i.e. their `Studygroup` tags will be updated) to maintain balance and fairness in these 2 cases:
-1. Deleting any student
+  * Deleting any student
-2. Editing any student's grade
+  * Editing any student's grade

 <box type="tip" seamless>

 **Tip:** Manually edit a student's study group by editing their tags.

 </box>

+Examples:
+* `group` groups all students into 4 study groups based on their grades.

 <br />
 <div style="display: flex; justify-content: center; gap: 40px;">